aldo-castellano/short-url-frontend/README.md

 ## ABOUT THE PROJECT 🖐️
 <br>
-URL Shortener is a website whose main function is to shorten long URLs.
+URL Shortener is a responsive website whose main function is to shorten long URLs.
 You can also manage the number of times they enter the shortened URL or if you prefer you can delete that URL.

 <br>